tibonihoo/wateronmars/README.md

-For the curious developers the aim is also to provide the base boilerplate mechanics for news and bookmarks manipulation in order to experiment new features around this (now admitedly old-fashioned) theme.
+For the curious developers the aim is also to provide the base mechanics for news and bookmarks manipulation.
+For instance, there is now a "good enough" database scheme, a RESTful API and a "not too ridiculous" UX.

+Everything is set up to start experimenting new features around the admitedly old-fashioned theme of news feeds and bookmarks !

 The project is licensed under the [GNU Affero GPL v3](http://www.gnu.org/licenses/agpl-3.0.html).